dbarkin/atlas_terraform_ai/mongodb-atlas-requirements.md

 | SC-3 | Backup and restore capabilities meet the specified RTO and RPO | Disaster recovery testing |
 | SC-4 | CI/CD pipeline successfully deploys infrastructure changes | Review of GitHub Actions workflow runs |
 | SC-5 | Users can be authenticated via Google Cloud IdP | Authentication testing |

+## 7. Architecture Design

+Modularity: The Terraform configuration is well-structured with modules for project, cluster, users, and network, aligning with the proposed structure in the requirements.
+However, the gcp-resources module isn’t explicitly separated—GCP resources are embedded in atlas-network and atlas-user.
+Environment Separation: The workflow supports environment-specific deployments (dev, staging, prod) via variables, but the Terraform directory structure doesn’t fully reflect the environments/ folder approach suggested in the requirements.
+High Availability: The 3-node replica set across two regions ensures HA, with appropriate priority settings (7 and 6) for election.
+Networking: Private endpoints and IP access lists provide a secure architecture, though the CIDR block (10.0.0.0/16) should be validated against the actual GCP VPC configuration.

+## 8. Security

+Strengths: Sensitive data is well-protected (secrets, sensitive outputs, Secret Manager).
+Private endpoints enforce encrypted, restricted access.
+Concerns:
+The IP access list CIDR (10.0.0.0/16) is broad; consider tightening it to specific subnets.
+No explicit audit logging or security group monitoring is configured (though Atlas may provide this).

+## 9. Scalability

+Strengths: Disk auto-scaling and cluster size options (M10-M200) provide flexibility.
+Multi-environment support is robust.
+Concerns: No explicit provision for horizontal scaling (e.g., sharding beyond num_shards = 1) or additional regions beyond the initial two.

+## 10. Maintainability

+Strengths: Consistent naming and modular design aid maintainability.
+GitHub Actions workflow is clear and well-staged.
+Concerns: Lack of detailed comments in Terraform files hinders onboarding and debugging.
+The absence of a rollback mechanism in the pipeline could complicate recovery.